ixmanuel/creation-pods/README.md

     $person = new PersonFromStore($fetchedPerson) use (PersonIDTest, AboutMe);
 ```

-Now, we can create new objects from its interfaces, therefore we don't have a hard-coded dependency, and the "new" operator within methods is not a headache anymore because it creates the object from the contract, not the implementation.
+Now, we can create new objects from their interfaces.
+Thus, we have no more hard-coded dependency.